-There are a number of recommended policy changes listed in Section 10.3 which if adopted in the new District Planning Scheme, will also apply to this
+There are a number of recommended policy changes listed in Section 10.3 which if adopted in the new District Planning Scheme, will also apply to this area.

-Existing public infrastructure, for example, roads, verges, parks, right-ofways, public access ways and schools are not affected.

-- The focus will be on good design outcomes that will improve the area and respect the amenity of current and future residents. - The use of the laneways will be a feature of new development thus ensuring the retention of existing streetscapes. - A new Dual Density Code Policy will be prepared and development at the higher densities will have to meet the requirements of the policy. - Enhancing/maintaining streetscapes and environmentally responsible housing designs are features of the proposed new Dual Density Code Policy. - The expected increase in housing diversity will build on existing neighbourhood character and sense of place.
+- Existing public infrastructure, for example, roads, verges, parks, right-ofways, public access ways and schools are not affected. - The use of the laneways will be a feature of new development thus ensuring the retention of existing streetscapes. - A new Dual Density Code Policy will be prepared and development at the higher densities will have to meet the requirements of the policy. - Enhancing/maintaining streetscapes and environmentally responsible housing designs are features of the proposed new Dual Density Code Policy. - The expected increase in housing diversity will build on existing neighbourhood character and sense of place.

-- If the new residential density codings suggested are adopted in the new District Planning Scheme, - o most residential properties will gain new development potential - redevelopment will occur but at a gradual rate and will not happen overnight - redevelopment at medium density will lead to greater housing choices 0 - new housing development will have to meet design standards and contribute positively to the amenity of the area - commercial centres and mixed use zoned properties may be redeveloped to include new housing - more people will enjoy the local parks, services and facilities in the area as and when redevelopment occurs.
+- If the new residential density codings suggested are adopted in the new District Planning Scheme, - o most residential properties will gain new development potential - o redevelopment will occur but at a gradual rate and will not happen overnight - o redevelopment at medium density will lead to greater housing choices - o new housing development will have to meet design standards and contribute positively to the amenity of the area - o commercial centres and mixed use zoned properties may be redeveloped to include new housing - o more people will enjoy the local parks, services and facilities in the area as and when redevelopment occurs.

-HOUSING OPPORTUNITY AREA 4 - Marmion Avenue to Greenwood Station - proposed R Code changes LEGEND Existing commercial/mixe
+HOUSING OPPORTUNITY AREA 4 - Marmion Avenue to Greenwood Station - proposed R Code changes

-- Greenwood Station a transport hub where train and bus services are well-integrated.
-An extensive car park encourages commuters to 'Park and Ride'. - The major bicycle route to the Perth CBD runs parallel to the Freeway and a network of cycle/shared paths run through the area. - Residents can easily walk to the station, schools, shops and parks using PAW and path networks. - High frequency bus services along Hepburn Avenue and Gibson Avenue connect to Greenwood Station and beyond.

-- Total number of residential lots = 1,391 - 37% of lots (518) are between 600m2 and 700m2, 42% (581) are between 700 and 900m2 - Extensive small lot subdivisions have occurred at Hepburn Heights - 36 lots have infill potential at current densities.
+- Greenwood Station a transport hub where train and bus services are wellintegrated.
+An extensive car park encourages commuters to 'Park and Ride'. - The major bicycle route to the Perth CBD runs parallel to the Freeway and a network of cycle/shared paths run through the area. - Residents can easily walk to the station, schools, shops and parks using PAW and path networks. - High frequency bus services along Hepburn Avenue and Gibson Avenue connect to Greenwood Station and beyond. - Existing patterns of housing development - Total number of residential lots = 1,391 - 37% of lots (518) are between 600m2 and 700m2, 42% (581) are between 700 and 900m2 - Extensive small lot subdivisions have occurred at Hepburn Heights - 36 lots have infill potential at current densities.